-Friday Games: If participating schools mutually agree, any game prior to the State Final may be played on Friday.
+2) Friday Games: If participating schools mutually agree, any game prior to the State Final may be played on Friday.
 Games shall not be scheduled during school hours.

-Kickoff for championship games to be played at Memorial Stadium, University of Illinois, Champaign, will be the following times:
+Kickoff for championship games to be played at Huskie Stadium, Northern Illinois University, DeKalb, will be the following times:

-SESSION I

-FRIDAY, NOVEMBER 23
+SESSION I FRIDAY, NOVEMBER 26